m-aparna/Green-Buddy/README.md

    - Automatic Notifications: Implement reminders for tasks like watering, pruning, and fertilizing based on the specific needs of each plant.

-   - Plant Growth Tracker: Allow users to track the growth of their plants over time and keep track of plant growth(height etc.).
+   - Plant Growth Tracker: Allow users to track the growth of their plants over time and keep track of plant growth (height etc.).

    - Badges and Achievements: Introduce a reward system where users can earn badges and achievements for milestones in their gardening journey, such as successful plant care or planting a tree a day.

-   - User-Generated Plant Entries: Enable users to add their own plants to the platform, and sharing personalized care tips with the community.
+   - User-Generated Plant Entries: Enable users to add their own plants to the platform, and sharing personalized care tips.